mj3b/rgds/README.md

   → [`examples/rgds-dec-0006-ai-assisted-conditional-go.json`](examples/rgds-dec-0006-ai-assisted-conditional-go.json)

 This disclosure is **informational only**.
-It does not change accountability: the **human decision owner remains responsible** for final content and outcome.
+It does not transfer authority, approval rights, or risk ownership.

+The **human decision owner remains fully responsible** for final content, evidence interpretation, and decision outcome.

 ### Evidence Rule